Art Young: The Masses

-In an attempt to curb this ‘abuse’, Young ran for the New York State Assembly on the ticket of the Socialist Party of New York City (Part of the Socialist Party of America, SPUSA) in 1913, and was unsuccessful.
+In an attempt to curb the "abuse" he alleged, Young ran for the New York State Assembly on the ticket of the Socialist Party of New York (part of the Socialist Party of America) in 1913, but was unsuccessful.

 One facet of the establishment Young challenged in his cartoons and drawings was the Associated Press.
 His attacks became overt and damning once he joined the staff of the Masses as a co-editor and contributor, which he held from 1911 to 1918.
 He was one of the few original editorial members that stayed with the magazine for its entire run until it folded in December 1917.
 In July 1913, it published Young's cartoon "Poisoned at the Source", depicting the AP's president, Frank B. Noyes, poisoning a well labeled "The News" with lies, suppressed facts, slander, and prejudice.
-The cartoon was the papers explanation for the lack of national news coverage on the Paint Creek–Cabin Creek strike of 1912 in Kanawha County, West Virginia which lasted more than a year, and was characterized by deadly clashes between armed and striking miners and militia hired to defend the coal companies.
+The cartoon was the papers explanation for the lack of national news coverage on the Paint Creek–Cabin Creek strike of 1912 in Kanawha County, West Virginia, which lasted more than a year, and which was characterized by deadly clashes between armed and striking miners and the militia hired to defend the coal companies.
 The companies successfully petitioned the Federal government to declare martial law under a military tribunal, an egregious act according to the editors of the Masses.

 That little had been heard of these occurrences outside of West Virginia troubled the magazine's staff.
 Young's cartoon and Max Eastman's editorial, published in the same issue, claimed the AP willfully suppressed the facts to aid the coal companies.
 The AP responded to this with two suits of libel against Eastman and Young in November 1913 and January 1914.
 When Young and Eastman's attorney subpoenaed the records of the AP's Pittsburgh office, the suits were dropped; the paper said because AP feared the evidence and testimony would be damaging if they became public.